 When you make it to the other side, it is also possible to get up onto the highest rock, but it will require a small jump and some faith in your shoes' grip strength.

 Be sure to head to the northernmost point of the summit for great views of Pedra Bonita and the Tijuca Forest.

-At what’s nearly the easternmost point of the summit (over at the “Zona Sul viewing area”) is a small bit of rock cut out from the huge monilith that serves a bench for those adventerous enough to take the couple of steps down to it (great spot for lunch).
+At what's nearly the easternmost point of the summit (over at the “Zona Sul viewing area”) is a small bit of rock cut out from the huge monolith that serves as a bench for those adventurous enough to take a couple of steps down to it (great spot for lunch).